Doli Armaano Ki: Plot

 Urmi Singh, a girl in Jhansi, dreams of marrying 'the perfect' man who might be her 'prince charming'.
 Her marriage is arranged with a wealthy businessman, Samrat Singh Rathore, who is selfish, arrogant, and short-tempered, unbeknownst to Urmi, as she was told by Samrat's best friend, Ishaan Sinha, that he is a gentleman.
 During the wedding preparations, Urmi's cousin, Trisha, sees many red flags in Samrat, but Urmi ignores her and marries Samrat.

 On their wedding night, Samrat shows his true colours and Urmi is devastated.
 He begins abusing Urmi, as no one in Samrat's family is willing to stand up to him for her because even they fear his temper.
 His father, Rudra Singh Rathore and his brother, Dewaker, try to help Urmi, but he ignores them and loses his temper.
 Ishaan discovers he is deceiving Urmi by abusing and cheating on her, so he breaks ties with Urmi and flees abroad.
 Urmi leaves Samrat's house on the day of Holi and returns to her parents' house, but soon returns after finding out that she is pregnant with Samrat's child.

-5 years later
+4 years later

 Urmi and Samrat have a son, Shaurya.
 On Shaurya's birthday, Urmi has an argument with an old man and is surprised to know that he is Samrat's uncle.
-He helps Urmi to stand up for herself but it angers Samrat.
-Urmi files a case against Samrat and finds him cheating on her and leaves with Shaurya.
+He helps Urmi to stand up for herself, but it angers Samrat.
+Samrat beats up Urmi badly.
+Urmi files a case against Samrat accusing domestic Violence but retracts it due to her and his family's pressure.
+With advice from his uncle, Samrat begins changing his rude and disgusting behaviour with love towards Urmi, only for it to be revealed later on, that he was faking it just so she can stay with him.
+Urmi falls for Samrats tricks and decides to forgive him one more time.
+However, a while later, she finds him cheating on her and that becomes the last straw for her.
+She leaves the house with Shaurya.
+Samrat begins to make Urmis life hell, and even begins manipulating Shaurya just so she can return but this time Urmi stays firm.
 Ishaan returns to India and helps Urmi to get a divorce.
 Samrat is sentenced to six years in prison.